Pauson–Khand reaction: Substrate tolerance

 In general allenes, support the Pauson–Khand reaction; regioselectivity is determined by the choice of metal catalyst.
 Density functional investigations show the variation arises from different transition state metal geometries.

 Molybdenum catalyzes a Pauson-Khand reaction at an allene's internal double bond.
 Rhodium would catalyze a reaction at this substrate's terminal double-bond instead.

 Heteroatoms are also acceptable: Mukai et al's total synthesis of physostigmine applied the Pauson–Khand reaction to a carbodiimide.

 Cyclobutadiene also lends itself to a [2+2+1] cycloaddition, although this reactant is too active to store in bulk.
-Instead, ceric ammonium nitrate cyclobutadiene is generated in situ from decomplexation of stable cyclobutadiene iron tricarbonyl with (CAN).
+Instead, cyclobutadiene is generated in situ from decomplexation of stable cyclobutadiene iron tricarbonyl with ceric ammonium nitrate (CAN).

 An example of a newer version is the use of the chlorodicarbonylrhodium(I) dimer, [(CO)_{2}RhCl]_{2}, in the synthesis of (+)-phorbol by Phil Baran.
 In addition to using a rhodium catalyst, this synthesis features an intramolecular cyclization that results in the normal 5-membered α,β-cyclopentenone as well as 7-membered ring.